fido-device-onboard/pri-fidoiot/demo/manufacturer/README.md

 By default, the PRI-Manufacturer uses HTTP for all communications on port 8039.
 In addition to that, the PRI-Manufacturer can be configured to handle HTTPS request from the device.

-- Generate the Keystore/Certificate for the PRI-manufacturer
+- Generate the Keystore/Certificate for the PRI-manufacturer.
+[REFER](https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html)

   * Ensure that the web certificate is issued to the resolvable domain of the Manufacturer server.